nicolasruan/circular-statistics/README.txt

 These tests are

 - rayleigh: Rayleigh test
-uses the distribution of the mean resultant vector
+uses the length of the mean resultant vector

-- rayleigh2: Rayleigh test with specified mean same as rayleigh but for a specified mean mu = 0 by default
+- rayleigh2: Rayleigh test with specified mean uses the mean component in the mean direction.

 - watson: Watson test
-uses the mean square deviation of the data from uniformity
+uses the variance of the differences between the empirical cdf and the cdf of the uniform

 - kuiper: Kuiper test
 uses the sum of suprema of the differences between the empirical cdf and the cdf of the uniform